You need to consider the added responsibilities before owning a home and need to be sure it is the right choice for you and your family.

 Your home could be at risk if you fail to keep up with your mortgage or loan payments.

 Even if you don't need mortgage yourself, check whether lenders are willing to give loans or mortgage on the type of house or flat you are buying.
-If you want to sell in the future, people interested in buying your property might need a mortgage.

 Take a look at the following attachments: